megaease/easeagent/README.md

 # send data to zipkin server
 observability.tracings.output.target.zipkinUrl=http://localhost:9411/api/v2/spans
 ```
-if you want to watch tracing information in console, comment out the outputServer configuration and set target to 'system':
+If you want to watch tracing information in console, comment out the outputServer configuration and set target to 'system':
 ```
 # observability.outputServer.bootstrapServer=127.0.0.1:9092
 # observability.outputServer.timeout=10000